jennego/jennego-site/README.md

 ## UPDATE FIX TO DO

-- Upgrade to Gatsby 5
-- Fix gallery more (allow more stretch), fix breaking points, fix device breakpoints
+- Fix gallery more (allow more stretch) - get rid of gaps, fix breaking points, fix device breakpoints, see if object fit regular is possible with gatsby image
+- clean up crumbs in photo-gallery
-- add crumbs to photo pages
+- add breadcrumbs site wide
+- put galleries in albums in appropriate routes

 ### To do